Brain normothermia therapy

 Rapid brain cooling

-The rapid internal brain cooling, via the nasal cavities, has the capacity to reduce the brain temperature approximately 2ºC in ≤ 1 hour in a controlled manner.
+The rapid internal brain cooling, via the nasal cavity, has the capacity to reduce the brain temperature approximately 2ºC in one hour1.
 The treatment is safe and tolerable and does not require any surgery.
-The body temperature will gradually converge towards the brain temperature over a number of hours.
 The total cooling power transferred to the patient is significantly lower than with conventional cooling systems.